bradbase/flyingkoala/README.md

 - [ ] Write a function that queries PostgreSQL and returns results as a dynamic array that fit a worksheet
 - [ ] Write more worked examples showcasing the various FlyingKoala defined functions (both RunPython and UDF)
 - [ ] Write a module for [scraping-ebay](https://github.com/cpatrickalves/scraping-ebay)
+- [ ] Write a module for an optimization problem using pyomo.